 Deploying via PowerShell

-If you are deploying agents via PowerShell and your variables include spaces or commas, you will need to include escape characters.
+If you are deploying agents via PowerShell and your variables include spaces, commas, or dollar signs ($), you will need to include escape characters.

 Spaces Example: LIONGARDENVIRONMENT= `“Exact Environment Name Inc.`”